inky03/FUNKINX3/README.md

-this engine is HEAVILY UNFINISHED; be wary of MISSING FEATURES and BREAKING API CHANGES while i keep working on it
+this engine is HEAVILY UNFINISHED; be wary of MISSING FEATURES and BREAKING API CHANGES while i keep working on it<br>
+see [CREDITS.md](CREDITS.md) for a list of credits

 # compiling